apiato/apiato/docs/_docs/miscellaneous/contribution.md

 _The composer option `--prefer-source` will clone the package's git repository inside the vendor directory, so you can commit and push from the vendor directory directly._

-2) Go to `vendor/apiato/core/` from the terminal to access the package Git, in order to commit.
+3) Go to `vendor/apiato/core/` from the terminal to access the package Git, in order to commit.

+You should now have the `.git` directory of the `core` package (your forked version).

 ### USAGE (Contribution Steps)